Tagged: politics

 It makes you want to weep.

 It just goes on and on.
-Today the press is reporting that Sunak has used a private helicopter to fly from London to Southampton at tax payers expense.
+Today the press is reporting that Sunak has used a private helicopter to fly from London to Southampton and guess who pays the tab.
 A journey that takes just over an hour by train and costs about 30 quid for a ticket.

 Sir Grayson Perry.